Trial of Michael Jackson: Investigation and arrest

 From February 14 to February 27, 2003, a few weeks after the broadcast of the documentary, the Los Angeles Department of Child and Family Services conducted a preliminary investigation of Jackson and Gavin.
 In a confidential report based on interviews with the Arvizos, which leaked to the media, child welfare officials stated that they believed that accusations of illicit conduct were unfounded.

 In June 2003, Sneddon reopened the investigation.
 In July and August, he interviewed Gavin along with his father David, mother Janet, and younger brother Star.
 In November, Gavin told police that Jackson had molested him several times between February 7 and March 10, 2003, when, according to Janet, Jackson had held the family captive at Neverland.
 This timeline was revised in the grand jury indictment, which stated that the alleged acts of molestation occurred between February 21 and March 12, 2003.

 On November 18, 2003, police searched Neverland Ranch with a search warrant.
 Jackson and his three children were in Las Vegas, where Jackson was shooting a music video for his single "One More Chance".
 Jackson was arrested on November 20.
 He was released an hour later after posting a $3 million bond.

 Shortly after the arrest, Jackson issued a statement saying the claims were "predicated on a big lie".
 In an interview with the news program 60 Minutes, Jackson said the police had mistreated him and complained of a dislocated shoulder.
 He reaffirmed his innocence and said that he was determined not to settle out of court as he had done in 1993.
 In August 2004, the California attorney general's office concluded, after an independent investigation, that Jackson was neither "manhandled" nor mistreated when he was taken into custody.

 On December 18, 2003, Jackson was charged with seven counts of child molestation and two counts of administering an intoxicating agent for the purpose of committing a felony.
 On January 16, 2004, the day of his arraignment, Jackson climbed on top of his car to dance and wave to fans.
 On April 21, a grand jury indicted Jackson on several additional related charges, including conspiracy involving child abduction, false imprisonment, and extortion.
 Jackson pleaded not guilty on April 30.
-He faced a sentence of up to eighteen years in prison if convicted at trial.
+He faced a sentence of up to 18 years in prison if convicted at trial.
+Donald Trump offered support for Jackson, telling Larry King "I'm gonna stick up for him because nobody else is, and I don't believe it.